-- In countries limiting transmission if child born abroad : question : what if child becomes stateless? - Some countries : default acquisition to prevent statelessness (e.g. Belgium, Germany, etc.) - In other countries : no such default acquisition (yet?) (e.g. Portugal, Malta, Ireland, UK)
+- In countries limiting transmission if child born abroad : question : what if child becomes stateless? - Some countries : default acquisition to prevent statelessness (e.g. Belgium, Germany, etc.) - In other countries: no such default acquisition (yet?) (e.g. Portugal, Malta, Ireland, UK)

-- $2^{nd} \mod 1$: in other countries, nationality can be transmitted to every next generation born abroad, without any requirement.
-In other words, acquisition ius sanguinis is not limited by the expatriation \rightarrow majority of States - E.g. Morocco : nationality can be transmitted to all children, without any requirement related to place of birth of child or of parent 'transmitter' - See Art.
-6 Moroccan law on nationality : "Est marocain ...
-1°-l'enfant né d'un père marocain ;"
+- 2nd model: in other countries, nationality can be transmitted to every next generation born abroad, without any requirement acquisition ius sanguinis is not limited by the expatriation → majority of States - E.g. Morocco: nationality can be transmitted to all children, without any requirement related to place of birth of child or of parent 'transmitter' - See Art.
+6 Moroccan law on nationality: "Est marocain ...
+1°-l'enfant né d'un père marocain;"